tizonia/tizonia-openmax-il/docs/sphinx-src/manual/config.rst

 Tizonia ships with a configuration file template.
 See below for the system locations where this template is usually installed.
-On first use, Tizonia copies this file to the user's local configuration directory, usually in one of these locations:
+On first use, Tizonia copies this file into the user's local configuration directory, usually in one of these locations:

 * ``$HOME/.config/tizonia/tizonia.conf`` (Debian and AUR installations)
 * ``$HOME/snap/tizonia/current/.config/tizonia/tizonia.conf`` (Snap installation)

 Customization of this file by the user is typically required, e.g. to add credentials for the subscribed streaming services.
-Please note that tizonia only reads this file, never writes to it.
+Note that Tizonia only reads this file, never writes to it.

 .. warning:: When user names and passwords are stored in your local
-             ``tizonia.conf``, please ensure that this file has the correct file system permissions to prevent other users from accessing your credentials!.
+             ``tizonia.conf``, please ensure that this file has the correct file system permissions to prevent other users from accessing your credentials.

-             E.g.: ``$ chmod -og-rx $HOME/.config/tizonia/tizonia.conf``
+             E.g.: ``$ chmod og-rwx $HOME/.config/tizonia/tizonia.conf``

 Use ``tizonia --help config`` for a reminder of the location of the